NoBowl/Eaglite-Paradrop/eagliteparadrop/README.md

 ## Usage

 To drop a crate, use the `/paradrop` command followed by the desired parameters.
 Ensure you have the necessary permissions to execute this command.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests to improve the plugin.

 ## License